BenjaminRenz/FirmwareTY71M/automatic_flashing.md

 	Even though Windows 10 provides it's own driver I'm getting an error "LIBUSB_ERROR_NOT_SUPPORTED" with openocd.
 It works with the official driver from st though:
     StLinkDriver: https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html (bottom of page, you need to be registered)

-4) Start Codeblocks with the "START_codeblocks_with_gdb.bat" file, tweak the firmware to your liking, then compile it with the "gear icon".
+4) Start Codeblocks with the "START_codeblocks_with_gdb.bat" file, tweak the firmware to your liking, then recompile it with the "blue arrows in circle" icon.
-   Select "Compile and Upload on Debug" from the dropdown next to the compile icon, then hit the red play button which will start the debugger and upload the firmware to your keyboard.
+   Select "Compile and Upload" from the dropdown next to the compile icon, then hit the red play button which will start the debugger and upload the firmware to your keyboard.